raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 ### Rotate the Login.gov JWT Key

 The Login.gov private key (`LOGIN_GOV_JWT_KEY`) is used for `private_key_jwt` authentication and Keycloak token signing.
-The config task expects it to be a base64-encoded PEM private key.
+The startup config import expects it to be a base64-encoded PEM private key.
 See [Secret Key Rotation](secret-key-rotation-steps.md) for key generation procedures.

 1. Generate a new RSA key pair (see linked doc)